Jens Jacob Bregnø: Career

 From 1907 to 1911, Bregnø created a number of ceramic works that were burnt in Patrick Nordström's workshop in Islev.
 He later created numerous statuettes for Bing & Grøndahl in collaboration with the company's artistic director Hans Tegner.
 He later also worked for Dahl-Jensen and Nathalie Krebs' Saxbo.

-Bregnø also created unica works in his own name that were burnt at different workshops, including Saxbo in Herlev and Hjorth in Rønne on Bornholm.
+Bregnø also created unique pieces in his own name that were burnt at different workshops, including Saxbo in Herlev and Hjorth in Rønne on Bornholm.
 He also designed stoneware for Saxbo and silver for Kay Bojesen.

 His studio was located at Haraldsgade 18 in the Nørrebro district of Copenhagen.
 He was a member of Kunstforeningen af 18.
 November.

 A Hercules sculpture by Bregnø was installed in Nørrebroparken in 1936.
 It has later been moved to a new site in Fælledparken.
 His statue The Humane Nurse, a monument to Danish nurses, was installed in front of Bispebjerg Hospital in 1941.